- Top Innovation Spotlight: High-Efficiency Window Air Conditioners

 Learn about all the Building America Top Innovations.

 The U.S. Department of Energy's (DOE) Housing Innovation Awards recognize the very best in innovation on the path to zero energy ready homes from a number of DOE residential building programs: DOE Zero Energy Ready Home, Home Performance with ENERGY STAR®, and Building America Top Innovations.
 Submit your application by June 30, 2014 for the Home Builder Awards, which will be selected for each of three categories: Custom Builder, Production Builder, and Affordable Home Builder.
-A single National Grand Award Winner will be announced for each of these categories at the Housing Innovations Award ceremony held on September 23, 2014, at EEBA's Excellence in Building Conference in St. Louis, MO.
+A single National Grand Award Winner will be announced for each of these categories at the Housing Innovations Award ceremony held on September 23, 2014, at EEBA's Excellence in Building Conference in St. Louis, Missouri.

 Words do matter, and the DOE Zero Energy Ready Home (ZERH) and Building America programs have gotten the message.

-In a February 2014 meeting of leading building science stakeholders, the discussion centered on technical terminology in the housing industry and the need to more clearly communicate the value associated with the benefits of high performance homes.
+In a February 2014 meeting of leading building science stakeholders, the discussion centered on technical terminology in the housing industry and the need to more clearly communicate the value associated with the benefits of high-performance homes.
 This led to the development of the Building Science Translator, a glossary of "power words" based on consumer experience rather than technical function.
-This is a powerful first step to developing a new language that can be used across the building industry to consistently reinforce the value message of high performance homes.
+This is a powerful first step to developing a new language that can be used across the building industry to consistently reinforce the value message of high-performance homes.

 The ZERH team invites you to review this historic document and provide feedback.
-Following the review process, DOE will incorporate feedback, complete the Building Science Translator, and introduce an exciting Web tool for using the new terminology.
+Following the review process, DOE will incorporate feedback, complete the Building Science Translator, and introduce an exciting web tool for using the new terminology.
 Learn more and submit feedback by July 11, 2014.